Attire of Mangalorean Catholics: Costumes

-Mangalorean Catholic men used to wear white or black coats known as kutav with buttons (a waist length coat similar to bandhgalas), while pudvem (dhoti), a piece of unstitched cloth, usually around 5-7 yards long, was wrapped around the waist, and in between the legs to be knotted at the waist.
+Mangalorean Catholic men used to wear white or black coats known as kutav with buttons (a waist length coat similar to bandhgalas), while pudvem (dhoti), a piece of unstitched cloth, usually around 4 yards long, was wrapped around the waist, and in between the legs to be knotted at the waist.
 The turbans were usually flattened like the Coorgi turbans (mundaas or urmal).
 The mundaas or urmal or is a long white piece of cloth with a golden hem (todop) and is tied around the head like a turban in a peculiar manner by which they could easily be recognized as Catholic Christians.
 By the 20th century, the traditional dress was worn on church-going occasions by a small number of elderly men.

 Before marriage, women used to wear a kirgi (similar to half saree) and baju (kurti).
 The kirgi is a piece of cloth, not longer than four feet and about three feet broad.
 It was wrapped around the body from the waist down.
 A jacket called baju with long sleeves was used to cover the upper part of the body.
 This dress was a sign of her virginity and she wore for the last time during the Ros ceremony.
 The kirgi was wrapped around the waist, but the end of the sari is not thrown over the shoulder.
 To wear the full sari with its end thrown over the shoulder, known as worl, was the exclusive right of a married woman.
 Married women used to wear sarees the general way.
-The salwar kameez and longyis is another form of popular dress for contemporary females and males.

 The Mangalorean Catholic bride's wedding sari (drape) is known as sado.
 It is usually a red coloured Benaresi sari, made of finely woven silk, decorated with elaborate gold embroidery called zàri (brocade).
 In olden days, the bride wore on her head a red cloth, three feet long and as many broad.
 After the wedding was over, the Sado was well preserved and worn only on feast-days or for weddings and any other grand functions.
 Sometimes a particularly precious sado was handed down from mother to daughter and considered a valuable heirloom.
 The cost of a sado was reckoned in varahas.
 Saris are known for their variety by special names, such as katari, shilari, gulabi, etc. Both the sado and Dharma sado were costly saris, while the sado was the most expensive, the Dharma Sado was the second most expensive.
 Some Mangalorean Catholic brides also used to wear a white sari, to the nuptial blessing in church, however this style of dress has waned in the recent years.